 At a Glance

-The Sorbonne, founded in 1257 and the second oldest university in Europe, has evolved into fourteen different universities, including the following which are open to Brown program participants.
+The Sorbonne, founded in 1257 and the second oldest university in Europe, has evolved into fifteen different universities, including the following which are open to Brown program participants.

-- Paris I emphasizes art history, history, and political science;
+- Paris I emphasizes visual arts, art history, economics, history, and political science;

-- Paris IV offers a traditional approach to the humanities and classical studies;
+- Paris IV offers a traditional approach to the humanities, art and classical studies;

 - Paris VIII offers a wide range of courses in the humanities and social sciences, often from an interdisciplinary perspective.